Lipitor Side Effects

-Along with its needed effects, atorvastatin (the active ingredient contained in Lipitor) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by atorvastatin (the active ingredient contained in Lipitor).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking atorvastatin:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking atorvastatin:Less common or rare

 - difficulty with swallowing

 - muscle cramps, pain, stiffness, swelling, or weakness

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue

 - tightness in the chest